 Decisions at the Court of Justice can be the final word across the EU on the legality of gambling monopolies, the scope of pharmacy ownership laws or cases concerning the euro area’s permanent bailout fund and the European Central Bank.
 Competition cases remain the dominant subject of appeals.

 Telefonica’s appeal against a 152 million-euro ($197 million) antitrust fine could go ahead without an oral hearing as a result of the changes.
-Others affected may include Spain, in a local court’s request for guidance in a data protection dispute concerning Google (GOOG), and Italy, which is clashing with the European Commission over state aid.
+Others affected may include Spain, in a local court’s request for guidance in a data protection dispute concerning Google (GOOG:US), and Italy, which is clashing with the European Commission over state aid.
 The ongoing trademark disputes between AB InBev and Budejovicky Budvar NP may also move faster in the absence of hearings.

 Going forward, parties will have to give a reason why they’d like a hearing and the court can refuse.
 Decisions by the court on whether it plans to hold a hearing in a case are not public.
 Any pending cases will be affected by the new rules.